- Property code

 sofa, sliding glazed door leading out onto the decking.

-fridge/freezer, dishwasher, washing machine/dryer, ceramic hob, electric oven.
+fridge/freezer, dishwasher, washer/dryer, ceramic hob, electric oven.

 twin beds (can be made as super king on request), sea views.